Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic

 In the next example we demonstrate how we can use our translation in Theorem \ref{the: Expressing ESO[k]-formula with INEX[k]} to apply techniques of ESO directly to inclusion-exclusion logic.
-It is known that in ESO[$k 1$] we can quantify a $k$-ary function by quantifying a ($k 1$)-ary relation and expressing that it is a function.
-We can do this analogously in inclusion-exclusion logic. \begin{example} Let $\varphi$ be an $\text{INEX}_{L\cup\{F\}}$-sentence where $F$ is a ($k 1$)-ary relation symbol.
+In ESO[$k 1$] we can quantify a $k$-ary function by quantifying a ($k 1$)-ary relation and giving requirements that it is a function.
+We can do this analogously in inclusion-exclusion logic; see the following example. \begin{example} Let $\varphi$ be an $\text{INEX}_{L\cup\{F\}}$-sentence where $F$ is a ($k 1$)-ary relation symbol.
 Let $\tuple x$ be a ($k 1$)-tuple of fresh variables.
 The formula $\Ee F\,\varphi$, where $F$ is quantified as a $k$-ary function, is equivalent with the $\INEXset$-sentence:

 and $\varphi'$ is a formula obtained from $\varphi$ by replacing all subformulas of the form $F \tuple{\vphantom\wedge\smash{t}}$ with inclusion atoms $\tuple{\vphantom\wedge\smash{t}}\subseteq\tuple x$, formulas $\neg F \tuple{\vphantom\wedge\smash{t}}$ with exclusion atoms $\tuple{\vphantom\wedge\smash{t}}\mid\tuple x$ and all disjunctions with the disjunctions that preserve the values of the tuple $\tuple x$.